-Explainer: What’s behind latest scare at Chernobyl plant?
+EXPLAINER: What’s behind latest scare at Chernobyl plant?

 Given that experts say a major radioactive release is weeks to months away, if at all, the biggest consequence of the power shutoff or targeting of nuclear plants in the war is fear, said Emma Claire Foley, a policy researcher on U.S.-Russian nuclear policy.

-“People hear ‘Chernobyl’ and think ‘nuclear disaster,’ ” Foley said.
+“People hear ‘Chernobyl’ and think ‘nuclear disaster,’” Foley said.
 “It does cause fear.
 And it does cause a sense of uncertainty.”

 If anything bad did happen, Ukraine’s neighbor of Belarus, a Russian ally, “would need to be more concerned than anyone else” because of its proximity to the Chernobyl site, said University of Southern California nuclear engineering professor Najmedin Meshkati.
 The Belarus border is less than 10 miles from Chernobyl, while the Ukrainian capital of Kyiv is about 130 kilometers (80 miles) south of the plant,